Can you be successful with SEO without building backlinks?

-Yes, with SEO with there really aren’t many questions you can get a concrete (confirmed) answer to.
+Yes, there really aren’t many questions you can get a concrete (confirmed) answer to with SEO.

-If you would like to know how many backlinks you need to rank for something, then go onto Ahrefs (which is a paid SEO tool but you can get a free 7-day trial), and you will get an estimation.
+If you want to know how many backlinks you need to rank for something, go onto Ahrefs (a paid SEO tool with a free 7-day trial), and you will get an estimation.

 Now what that doesn’t take into factor is the quality of your backlinks.